quantify-os/quantify-core/docs/tutorials/set_data_dir.rst

-**Before instantiating any instruments or starting a measurement** we change the directory in which the experiments are saved using the :meth:`~quantify.data.handling.set_datadir`[/:meth:`~quantify.data.handling.get_datadir`] functions.
+**Before instantiating any instruments or starting a measurement** we change the directory in which the experiments are saved using the :meth:`~quantify.data.handling.set_datadir` [:meth:`~quantify.data.handling.get_datadir`] functions.

 .. tip::